decentraland/old-documentation/_posts/sdk-reference/2018-06-21-entity-interfaces.md

    * Used to differentiate similar entities in lists */ key?: string | number

 /**
+   * Used to play a sound file, originating from the entity's center */ sound?: {
+    src: string
+    loop?: boolean
+  }

+  /**
    * Used to animate the transitions in the same fashion as CSS